PTSD Among Aging Adults

 • Avoid people, places, or things that may remind you of the traumatic event

-PTSD & Aging Veterans
+PTSD and Aging Veterans

 Military experience is not something easily forgotten.
 It is life-changing.
 In fact, many aging veterans still have vivid memories of their combat experiences, which can negatively affect their lives even many years after war.
 After retiring, symptoms of PTSD may become more prevalent for various reasons such as: